abinit/abinit/doc/tutorial/gwr_intro.md

 It should be noted, however, that in several applications one is mainly interested in the QP corrections at the band edges that are usually located at high-symmetry $\kk$-points.
-In this case, it is more advantageous to use an alternative formulation that evaluates the matrix elements of
+In this case, it is more advantageous to use an alternative formulation in which the matrix elements of
-$\Sigma_\kk$ in terms of convolutions in the BZ according to
+$\Sigma_\kk$ are obtained in terms of convolutions in the BZ according to

 where $G_\qq(\rr,\rr')$ and $W_\qq(\rr,\rr')$ are now defined in the unit cell.